Hurricane Rita: Louisiana

 In Cameron Parish in extreme southwestern Louisiana, the damage was estimated at $2.75 billion.
 More than 90% of the buildings in the parish were destroyed or severely damaged, including more than 5,000 houses.
 The storm surge and high waves destroyed nearly every building destroyed between Cameron and Creole, including many that were washed away.
 Floodwaters leveled the community of Holly Beach, leaving behind only roads, power lines, and the concrete slabs.
 The city also lost about 58.7 ft of beach through erosion.
-When assessing the hurricane's effects in its post-season report, the NHC noted that "since so many structures were completely destroyed, and because many gages failed up to several hours before the center of the hurricane crossed the coast... measuring the storm surge [was] a daunting task."
+When assessing the hurricane's effects in its post-season report, the NHC noted that "since so many structures were completely destroyed, and because many gauges failed up to several hours before the center of the hurricane crossed the coast... measuring the storm surge [was] a daunting task."
 The peak storm surge was determined based on high water marks in Cameron reaching the second story of a courthouse and at the hospital.
 Also across the parish, strong winds knocked down trees and power lines.

 Storm surge flooding reached as far inland as Lake Charles, after moving up the Calcasieu River.
 In the city, the floodwaters reached 6 ft deep in the downtown area.
 The waters pushed boats onto a railroad bridge.
 Farther inland, tropical storm-force wind gusts affected northwestern Louisiana, strong enough to knock down trees and power lines, which damaged homes and vehicles.
 Other areas of Lake Charles also experienced severe flooding, with reports of water rising 6–8 feet, at one point inundating the lower floors of the Lake Charles Civic Center.
 At a hotel on a section of the Contraband Bayou near Interstate 210 and Prien Lake Road, water reportedly rose as high as the second floor.
 There was extensive minor-to-major structural wind damage across the entire area, including the near-devastation of the Lake Charles Regional Airport south of the city.
 Damage to the entire region's electrical and communications infrastructure was severe, and authorities warned returning residents that restoration of services to some areas would take weeks to months.